dry/elixir-cowboy-example/README.md

 # Installation & Setup

-Clone the repository and then use the [Elixir Mix Tool][mix] to get the dependencies:
+Clone the repository and then use the [Elixir Mix Tool](http://elixir-lang.org/gettting_started/mix.html) to get the dependencies:

     mix deps.get